lkesteloot/boggle/README.markdown

 5. **ProgressiveTextBinarySearchDictionary**.
 This is the same algorithm as the progressive binary search, but it operates on a single string of words, each terminated by a \n.
-It's quite slow to search, because each little operating must move forward or backward one word by scanning letters.
+It's quite slow to search, because each little operation must move forward or backward one word by scanning letters.
 The advantage is that creating it is just loading the file into memory with no processing, saving both time and memory.